 Travel creates memories to last a life time, in our case it’s our adventure travel moments that stand out.
 When we first started traveling around the world, we drove our friends and family crazy constantly talking about what we did on our latest trip.
 We never stopped talking about our latest adventure until chance to hop on a plane and replace those memories with new ones.

-So how does one come up with a mere three favourite travel moments when they have been to over 70 countries, 7 continents and been been on the road for a solid three years?
-It is a challenge we were willing to take when Christine of Jandal Road asked us if we would be a part of her team #TeamBlue in the latest #Travel Blogger relay, we whole heartedly said yes!
+So how does one come up with a mere three favourite travel moments when they have been to over 100 countries, 7 continents and been been on the road for a solid 8 years?
+It took us a while but we rose to the challenge.

 Since we love a good adventure, we thought that we would narrow down the list by choosing three adventure travel moments that really stood out to us.
 As I wrote more of the post, I realized that these may have been adventures, they were also life changing moments that brought us closer together and helped us appreciate each day that we spend on earth.